hknd23/idcempy/README.md

    <img src="https://github.com/hknd23/idcempy/blob/main/graphics/ZiOPC_Order_Gender.png" width="500" height="300" />
 </p>

-Module `zmiopc` also provides function `vuong_opiopc` to compare the performace of the ZiOPC model with a standard Ordered Probit model (also available through `opmod`).
+Module `zmiopc` also provides the function `vuong_opiopc` that employs the Vuong test stastic to compare the performace of the standard OP model (also available through `opmod`) versus the ZIOPC model and also the OP versus ZIOP model.
+The Vuong statistics from comparing the OP versus ZIOP comparison is given by:

 ```python
 op_tob = zmiopc.opmod(data, X, Y)